 Transporters will investigate any sites that have been created but remain Unregistered for more than 12 months, as of one year after the implementation of Mod 0410A (i.e. as of 01/09/2014).
 This investigation will take place regardless of whether there is any record of a meter being installed.
-The purpose of the investigation is to find any evidence that the site has a meter and is capable of flowing gas whether there is a record to this effect or not.
+The purpose of the investigation is to find any evidence that the site has a meter and is capable of flowing gas despite the lack of whether there is a record of suchto this effect or not.